 Alumni are urged to contribute towards the Institute's goal of maintaining a "comprehensive" chronicle of P&S and its students by donating photos and documents from their dental school days.
 Copies of these items are also accepted, or, as an alternative to donation, the Institute will return to its owners any documents or photos loaned to us for scanning.
 As a repository for the school's history, this archive is accessible by appointment to historians, donors, alumni and the families of alumni.
 The curator is available to respond to specific inquiries by phone or email.

-The P&S Comparative Anatomy collection features animal skulls prepared by students in comparative odontology classes at the College of Physicians and Surgeons during the mid-1900s.
-This collection, consisting of the skulls of a variety of fish, amphibians, reptiles and mammals, has served as the basis for important exhibits, research projects and educational outreach programs on dental anatomy, function, and evolution.
+The P&S Comparative Anatomy collection features a variety of vertebrate skulls including fish, amphibians, reptiles and mammals.
+Launched in 1923, the Comparative Dental Anatomy Museum grew over the years as students, faculty and alums donated a variety of interesting and diverse specimens.
+These skulls have served as the basis for important exhibits, research projects and educational outreach programs on dental anatomy, function and evolution.